cloudmesh-community/fa18-516-17/chapter/CSA.md

 ### Working Groups
 As mentioned above working groups are a great way to learn and share with industry experts on topics you or your institution are focused on.  https://cloudsecurityalliance.org/research/#_groups

-A list of upcoming meetings is published on the CSA site and meetings are open to the public to join.
+A list of upcoming meetings is published on the CSA site and meetings are open to the public to join!